History of the United States (1945–1964): Civil rights movement

 Following the end of Reconstruction, many states adopted restrictive Jim Crow laws which enforced segregation of the races and the second-class status of African Americans.
 The Supreme Court in Plessy v.
 Ferguson (1896) accepted segregation as constitutional.
 Voting rights discrimination remained widespread through the 1950s.
 Fewer than 10% voted in the Deep South, although a larger proportion voted in the border states, and blacks in the northern urban areas had shifted wholesale to the Democrats during the New Deal era.
-Although both parties pledged progress in 1948, the only major development before 1954 was the integration of the military.